raspberrypilearning/freecad-dice/en/step_1.md

 ## Introduction

-In this project you will be using 3D parametric modelling software to design a simple dice, and then if you have access to a 3D printer, you can print your model.
+In this project you will be using 3D parametric modeling software to design a simple dice, and then if you have access to a 3D printer, you can print your model.

 ### What you will make